chuckcscccl/rustlr/chapter1.md

 This declaration states that a token of the form RawToken::Num(n) should be recognized as the terminal grammar symbol "num", carrying semantic value (n as i32) - because in Num(n), n is of type i64 and the semantic value attached to each grammar symbol must be of the declared *absyntype* (valuetype).
 In the last production rule of the grammar, `n.value` refers to the i32 value attached to terminal "num".
 The rest of the lexical scanner is derived from the declarations of terminal symbols in the grammar.

+Besides **lexvalue**, there are two other lexer-generation directives, **lexname**, which allows the mapping of a reserved symbol such as `{` to a terminal, and **lexattribute** which allows the customization of the scanner, such as whether to ignore newline characters.

 The generated lexer is a struct called test1lexer alongside the make_parser() function inside the generated parser file.
 One creates a mutable instance